top of page

 • References from previous employers (if available)

-The necessary documents vary depending on the country and embassy.
+The necessary documents vary depending on the country and embassy .
 For example, the embassies in India often require additional documents such as proof of accommodation (e.g. invitation letter or rental agreement), a birth certificate and a letter of motivation.
 It is therefore advisable to follow the guidelines on the respective embassy website.
-If in doubt, you can also book an initial consultation with an immigration lawyer.
+If in doubt, you can also book an initial consultation with an immigration lawyer through VISAGUARD .

 2.7 Appointment booking and visa interview

 If the documents and information are complete, the embassy will decide on your application for a job-seeking visa.
 The embassy has a certain degree of discretion in the legal and plausibility check when making the decision.
-A positive decision is therefore not guaranteed even if the documents are complete.
-Processing usually takes several weeks or months.
-From a legal perspective, the immigration authorities have up to three months to decide on the application for a job-seeking visa.
-After three months, the applicant can file a so-called action for failure to act with the administrative court in Berlin with the help of a visa lawyer.
-This usually significantly shortens the processing time.
+A positive decision is therefore not guaranteed even with complete documents.
+Processing usually takes several weeks or months .
+From a legal perspective, the immigration authorities have up to three months to decide on the application for a job-seeking visa ( Section 75 of the Administrative Court Act ).
+After three months, the applicant can file a so-called action for failure to act with the administrative court in Berlin with the help of a visa lawyer .
+This usually massively shortens the processing time.

-Once a decision has been made on your application, you will receive the visa.
-This visa can then be used to enter Germany.
+Once the application has been decided, you will receive the visa.
+The visa can then be used to enter Germany

 3. Jobseeker Visa after termination of the employment contract

 The job-searching visa is also often applied for when a short period of unemployment needs to be bridged (e.g. after termination of the contract, after signing a termination agreement or when changing employers).
-Here too, proof of a livelihood must be provided in order to apply for a residence permit after termination of the employment contract.
-So, for example, if you want to apply for a job-searching visa for six months after termination of the employment contract, you must prove that you have financial resources for around six months.
+Here too, proof of subsistence must be provided in order to apply for a residence permit after termination of the employment contract.
+So, for example, if you want to apply for a job-searching visa for six months after termination of the employment contract, you must provide proof of financial resources for around six months (so-called subsistence).

 When applying for a job-searching visa after termination of the contract in Berlin, the following documents must usually be submitted: